-In 2021, The Office of Sustainability and the City of Columbia bade a fond farewell to Barbara Buffaloe, the Team's manager and leader of 11 years.
-This significant transition was one of many for the City organization.
+In 2021, The Office of Sustainability and the City of Columbia bade a fond farewell to Barbara Buffaloe, the Team's manager of 11 years.
+Her leadership laid the groundwork for for much of the gains in this report.
+This significant transition was one of many for the Office and the City organization.
+Her presence is missed.

-Members of the CAAP teams continue the process of development and implementation of CAAP actions.
-Two of the policies advanced will reduce building and vehicle-fleet related emissions these sources account for over 70% of all municipal emissions.
+The CAAP teams continue to develop and implement CAAP actions in many areas.
+Two of the policies advanced impact building energy and municipal vehicle fleet emissions.
+Activities in these areas account for over 70% of all municipal emissions.

-As detailed further in this report, teams are collecting and analyzing data on existing programs; evaluating existing land management policies; and developing programs and partnerships to improve health
+As detailed further in this report, teams are collecting and analyzing data on existing programs; evaluating existing land management policies; and developing programs and partnerships to improve energy efficiency and health outcomes.